 You’ll be hard pushed to miss Portree, the beautiful capital of Skye.
 It’s a relatively young, 200-years-old town was established as a fishing village in the 19th century.

 It’s the largest town in the area and a great spot to base yourself for exploring the Isle of Skye.
 The town has plenty of quality accommodation options, great restaurants, shopping and plenty of things to do.

 There’s a decent Fish and Chip shop too, just across the street from the Co-Op store.
 Don’t miss that one!

-One of the biggest attractions here is the harbor, framed with colourful Nyhavn-like houses lining the high cliffs.
+One of the biggest attractions here is the harbour, framed with colourful Nyhavn-like houses lining the high cliffs.

-For a great photo opportunity of the harbor, head downhill around the bay.
+For a great photo opportunity of the harbour, head downhill around the bay.
 Cross a small bridge and walk until you see a small carpark and a picnic area on your right-hand side.
-The carpark sits below the 4 star Cuillin Hills Hotel.
+The carpark sits below the 4-star Cuillin Hills Hotel.

 The Scorrybreac circular walk

 From the carpark, you can take The Scorrybreac circular walk.
 It’s a 3 km trail that starts off as a leisurely stroll but gets a little harder further along.
 Don’t be deceived like us and wear comfortable footwear – be prepared to ascend a steep hill at the finish.

 At the start of the walk, just passed the sailing club and a little gate, climb the Nicolson Clan’s memorial hill for great panoramic views over the harbour.